MicrosoftDocs/cpp-docs.it-it/docs/atl/reference/registry-and-typelib-global-functions.md

 ## <a name="afxregisterpreviewhandler"></a>

-Un helper per registrare un gestore di anteprime.
+Helper per registrare un gestore di anteprime.

 ### <a name="syntax"></a>Sintassi